psavery/multiscale/setup.md

 ##### Set up girder further via the web interface #####

-Once this is all set up, you may start the girder server by activating the virtual environment (source /multiscale\_server/multiscale\_env/bin/activate) and running 'girder-server' (you can change the host ip and port number with the -H and -p flags, respectively).
+Once this is all set up, you may start the girder server by activating the virtual environment (`source /multiscale_server/multiscale_env/bin/activate`) and running `girder-server` (you can change the host ip and port number with the `-H` and `-p` flags, respectively).

 Connect to your girder server with your web browser.
 If you are running the server locally, then you may just need to go to http://localhost:8080